polifonia-project/stories/Sonia: Playlist User/readme.md

 27

 ## Occupation
 Sonia has a variety of roles.
 She lectures in new media and also works as a music producer and festival director.
-Her work as a festival director requires her to find new artists and music that could poetnailly feature in future festivals.
+Her work as a festival director requires her to find new artists and music that could feature in future festivals.

 ## Knowledge/Skills
 Sonia studied computing and new media at university.